 In this guide, we share everything you need to know about living in the county town of Surrey, including average house prices, transportation links, and education.

-According to home.co.uk, the average property rent in Guildford is £1,755pcm of the 693 properties up for rent at the time of writing.
-The majority of these properties for rent are houses, with flats a close second followed by room rentals.
-Out of the houses and flats for rent, two and four bedroom properties are the most popular.
+According to home.co.uk as of January 2024, the average house rent in Guildford is £3,195pcm and £1,840pcm to rent a flat.
+Of the 303 properties up for rent, the majority are flats, with houses a close second, followed some way behind by room rentals.
+Out of the properties for rent, two and one-bedroom properties are the most popular.

 Guildford is situated in equal distance to both London and Portsmouth and is the largest town of Surrey.
 There are a several nearby towns and villages to also take into consideration when looking to move to the area.
 These include the small and charming village of Albury, the busy village of Bramley, and Shalford village, located on the banks of the River Wey with direct trains to Guildford.